Before We Begin

 What is the best character trait?

-There is no “best” or “worst” trait.
-Each trait carries a pain (fear) and a resource (strength).
-The best trait combination is YOURS — and the key is staying connected to your strengths. (resources)
+There is no such thing as a “best” or “worst” trait.
+Each one is simply a combination of a pain (fear) and a resource (strength).
+The best combination of traits is the one you already have, and the key to your freedom is learning to stay connected to your own unique resources.

 I relate to more than one trait.
 How do I know which is mine?

-We all have the five character traits present in our bodies.
-You’ve just identified the ones that are more prominent in you.
-With the analysis, you’ll receive a chart showing the percentage of each trait in your body and how they interact, revealing who you were truly born to be.
+We all have all five character traits present in our bodies; you've simply identified the ones that are more prominent in you.
+Through the analysis, you'll receive a chart that shows the percentage of each trait and how they interact.
+This will finally reveal the unique combination that makes you who you truly are.

 I’m very similar to my sister.
 Why are our body maps different if we have the same parents and grew up in the same environment?

-Because your body was myelinated based on YOUR perceptions — and your sister’s, based on hers.
-This process happens up to the age of five, making each person unique, even in shared environments.
+Although you may share a family and environment, your body was myelinated based on your unique perceptions of the world, and your sister’s was based on hers.
+Since this process happens up to the age of five, it makes each person fundamentally unique, even in shared environments.

 What does it mean to be in Pain or Resource?